 Reviews 0 Write a Review!

 Can I get into University of North Carolina at Asheville?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-2,260 out of 3,090 applicants or 73% were admitted making University of North Carolina at Asheville a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
+2,579 out of 3,285 applicants or 79% were admitted making University of North Carolina at Asheville an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
 Academically, it has difficult requirements for admission test scores.
 University of North Carolina at Asheville typically accepts and attracts A- average high school students.
 Only 28% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to University of North Carolina at Asheville and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

-Reporting indicates the school consistently takes SAT composite scores down to 1180 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1095.
-The estimated average SAT composite for admitted freshman is 1265 out of 1600.
-A competitive SAT score is critical as 63 percent of applicants submit SAT scores to the school.
+Reporting indicates the school consistently takes SAT composite scores down to 1140 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1050.
+The estimated average SAT composite for admitted freshman is 1230 out of 1600.
+57 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |25th Percentile Score||75th Percentile Score|